 Ankita Jhaveri: The original 'Rasna' girl has gone on to become a popular star down south, having worked in Tamil, Telugu and Kannada films.

-As Hansika Motwani turned a year older on August 9, 2019, here's a quick look at actresses who started their acting career at a young age.
+Konkona Sensharma celebrates her birthday on December 3, 2019.
+As Wake Up Sid actress turns a year older, here's a quick look at actresses who started their acting career at a young age.

 Sign up for all the latest news, top galleries and trending videos from Mid-day.comSubscribe